 The Kellogg Board Fellows Program Mission

-Prepare Kellogg students to be socially responsible leaders through academic training in broad governance and experiential learning through service on nonprofit boards.
+Prepare Kellogg students to be socially responsible leaders through academic training in board governance and experiential learning through service on nonprofit boards.

 Support nonprofits by applying fellows' professional experience and academic backgrounds to solve strategic, organizational and operational issues that enhance the work of the board.

-Build Kellogg's reputation for producing strong, socially responsible, community-orientated leaders while making a positive impact on the Chicago community
+Build Kellogg's reputation for producing strong, socially responsible, community-oriented leaders while making a positive impact on the Chicago community

 The Kellogg Board Fellows Program is a student initiated and student-led experiential learning program.
 Launched in 2003, it has become a well-known feature of the Kellogg School of Management.
 Through a competitive admissions application, approximately 50 fellows are selected each year.
 Fellows come to the program with work experience and an abiding interest in nonprofit board governance.